Oil spill workerOil Spill Catastrophe

 • Medical Illness or Injury

-Our firm was instrumental in negotiating the uncapped, multi-billion dollar settlement with BP.
+Our firm was instrumental in negotiating the uncapped, multi-billion-dollar settlement with BP.
 The settlement ended up being so favorable to victims of the spill that BP actually took the unprecedented step of appealing the terms of a settlement that it actually agreed to in writing.
-We also handle other litigation matters including commercial and family law.
+We also handle other litigation matters involving personal injuries and the environment, such as toxic contamination, offshore accidents, electrical injury cases, hurricanes and natural disasters, and more.

 Free Case Evaluation